 Before reopening, all businesses should have a written and communicated plan for how they are proceeding under new pandemic regulations.
 Some details to keep in mind when developing this plan are:

-- How will you manage high-risk employees returning to work?
+- How will you manage asking high-risk employees back to work?

 - What health and safety procedures are currently in place to protect employees?